 Although it may not be possible to avoid diarrhea in certain high-risk destinations, even with the strictest adherence to preventive measures, the risk can be minimized by following the guidelines below when traveling through areas with less than adequate sanitation or with water sources of unknown purity.

-Wash hands with soap before eating and after using the toilet.
+Wash hands with soap before eating and after using the bathroom.
 If water is not available, use disposable antiseptic wipes or alcohol-based hand sanitizer.
 Choose establishments that are known to cater to foreigners or that are specifically known by other foreigners to be safe.
 Foods that are safer to eat include breads, tortillas, crackers, biscuits, and other baked goods, as well as canned foods and fruits, nuts, and vegetables with thick skins, peels, or shells that can be removed.
 Food should be well-cooked and served steaming hot.

 Avoid food from street vendors or market stalls.
 Avoid leafy or uncooked vegetables and salads.
 Some organisms in soil and water are not destroyed by normal cleaning methods.
 Beware of garnishes, which are typically uncooked vegetables, fruits, or herbs.

 Avoid undercooked, raw, or cold meat, seafood, and fish, including large carnivorous fish (especially from reef areas because many contain concentrated toxins).
 See Seafood Poisoning.

 Avoid unpasteurized dairy products such as cheese, yogurt, and milk.
 Be particularly wary of ice cream and other frozen confections that may have been made or stored in contaminated containers.
 Also avoid creamy desserts, custards, or sauces that may not have been adequately refrigerated, as well as cold sauces such as mayonnaise, salad dressing, chutneys, or salsas, which are usually raw and made by hand.